kunstmusik/blue-manual/docs/users/gettingStarted/primaryEditors/projectProperties.md

     by options in the UI.
 Pressing the \[?\] button will open the documentation for the Csound command flags.

-    If \"Complete Override\" is enabled, the value given in the
-    \"Advanced Settings\" textbox will be used as given and no other values set from the UI will be used.
-Projects prior to 0.106.0 will have their commandline settings copied to here and the \"Complete Override\" section will be enabled.
+    If "Complete Override" is enabled, the value given in the "Advanced Settings" textbox will be used as given and no other values set from the UI will be used.
+Projects prior to 0.106.0 will have their commandline settings copied to here and the "Complete Override" section will be enabled.
 When this setting is enabled, the commandline should set the call to the Csound executable to use and the flags to use but with the name of the CSD left out as it will automatically be appended to by Blue.
-An example of a commandline to use here with \"Complete Override\" is:
+An example of a commandline to use here with "Complete Override" is:

                     csound -Wdo dac